jajajamielolz/FastMTG/README.md

 ### Formatting
-flake8, black, and reorder python imports are used for formatting, set up pre-commit hooks with `./venv/bin/pre-commit install` and run reformatting with `./venv/bin/pre-commit run --all-files`
+flake8, black, and reorder python imports are used for formatting, set up pre-commit hooks with `pre-commit install` and run reformatting with `pre-commit run --all-files`

 ### Alembic & SQLite3
 This repo is using alembic to handle schema migrations and using SQLite3 for a database.
 To initialize your local db run `alembic upgrade head`